geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Okay, what else?
 We'll go over the new bounties quickly.
 Okay.
-So if somebody can get Windows working in GitHub CI with any one of the backends, I don't care which one you choose, I think it might be a little tricky now with the...
+So if somebody can get Windows working in GitHub CI with any one of the backends, I don't care which one you choose, I think it might be a little tricky now with the..
 With the new Clang thing.
 Oh, I got to merge that LLVM thing too.
 Okay, I got to get to that today.